ZikiFlicky/Rael/README.md

 Note: the language was only tested on Linux (Ubuntu 20.04, to be exact).

-The language doesn't use Linux/unix specific libraries in the actual language's code, but it does use build tools that are unix specific.
-With a bit of effort it could be ported to other platforms, too.
+The language's code currently uses some Posix libraries and functions and doesn't currently support OSes without Posix support.

+In the future I may or may not port it to Windows.

 For build problems and questions regarding the language, please open an issue on this GitHub page.